stevetasticsteve/Lexicon/to_do.md

 ## Validation checks
 - sense numbers in order?
 1,2,3 not 1,6,10
-- Phonetics reused by entry with differing ID
 - Phonetic characters within allowable range
 - Synonym and Antonyms one way link only
 - Date in unusual format